nikiimisal/3-tier_Architecture_Related/CLOUD_WATCH & AUTOscalling.md

    >>(using AMI.. in the new 2 servers that have been launched, also increase traffic by using ssh)<br>
       So when traffic increases, the autoscalling group launches new servers(instances).

-3. Once logged in, install the stress utility:
+2. Once logged in, install the stress utility:

        sudo amazon-linux-extras install epel -y
        sudo yum install stress -y

-4. Generate CPU load with the following command:
+3. Generate CPU load with the following command:

        stress --cpu 8 --timeout 60

  This will simulate high CPU usage for one minute, allowing you to verify that your Auto Scaling policies (e.g., launch of new instances) respond appropriately.

+4. To verify whether Auto Scaling is functioning correctly, generate simulated traffic on the load balancer and check the number of active targets in the Target Group.

+    • Go to EC2 → Load Balancers → Target Groups → Targets (or Monitoring).

+    • There, you can view how many servers have been added in response to increased traffic.